Agricultural Literacy Curriculum Matrix

 Activity 1: Extracting Strawberry DNA

 - Prepare the DNA extracting solution the day before the activity.
+Refer to the Materials list for measurements and instructions.

-- Divide students into groups of three or four and provide each group with the following materials: Ziploc bag containing 3 strawberries and 3 tablespoons of DNA extracting solution, funnel, plastic cup, 2 squares of cheesecloth, graduated test tube, pipette, test tube, 3–4 microcentrifuge tubes (1 per student), and 3–4 pieces of yarn (1 per student).
+- Divide students into groups of three or four and provide each group with the following materials: Ziploc bag containing 3 strawberries and 3 tablespoons of DNA extracting solution, funnel, plastic cup, 2 squares of cheesecloth, graduated test tube, pipette, 3–4 microcentrifuge tubes (1 per student), and 3–4 pieces of yarn (1 piece per student).

 - Collect your materials.